 Communication is an everyday occurrence.
 Sometime we communicate very effective but sadly, many times the communication is negative causing tension and conflict.
 All of us need improved methods of expressing the love we feel.
-Simple Communication for Completed People provides a structure while challenging existing communication methods.
+Simple Communication for Complicated People provides a structure while challenging existing communication methods.

 • Know the object of education.